jpolkehn/v-server-setup/README.md

 # v-server-setup
-V-Server as a project at the Developer Akademie# V-server Setup
+V-Server as my first Project at the Developer Akademie

 In this project, a secured virtual server was set up with SSH key authentication, and the NGINX web server was installed to display a customized HTML start page.
 Additionally, Git was configured and connected to GitHub via SSH for secure repository management.